PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 	L:=Create(System.Collections.Generic.List,System.String)

+If a generic type requires parameters in the constructor, these are passed after the type arguments:

+	Pair:=Create(System.Collections.Generic.KeyValuePair,System.String,System.Object,"A",3)

 ### Calling methods or accessing fields or properties on .NET objects

 You can call methods and access fields and properties on an object, using the member operator `.`: